orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - For example,

-    U24 has libgcrypt 1.10.3
+    - U24 has libgcrypt 1.10.3
-    U22 has libgcrypt 1.9.4
+    - U22 has libgcrypt 1.9.4
-    D12 has libgcrypt 1.10.1
+    - D12 has libgcrypt 1.10.1

-    If the build files say libgcrypt and image D24 is only being tested, then use
+    If the build files say libgcrypt and image D24 is only being tested, then use `>=dev-libs/libgcrypt-1.10.3` for RDEPENDs.
-    >=dev-libs/libgcrypt-1.10.3 for RDEPENDs.

-    If the build files say libgcrypt and image D12 and D24 are being tested, then use >=dev-libs/libgcrypt-1.94 for RDEPENDs.
+    If the build files say libgcrypt and image D12 and D24 are being tested, then use `>=dev-libs/libgcrypt-1.94` for RDEPENDs.

-    If the build files say just libgcrypt and no images or CI testing, you may use just dev-libs/libgcrypt for RDEPENDS.
+    If the build files say just libgcrypt and no images or CI testing, you may use just `dev-libs/libgcrypt` for RDEPENDs.

 * PYTHON_COMPAT fallbacks.
   - If setup.py contains only python3, you may list only stable Python KEYWORDS.